 Vienna Opera for Children.
 Volksoper Wien, Vienna’s most popular opera house, stages many child-friendly performances.
-Certain operas such as Hänsel and Gretel are performed in the run up to Christmas.
-Consider taking your children to see operettas and ballets, such as Cendrillon, an adaptation of Cinderella.
+Certain operas such as Hänsel and Gretel and Pinocchio are performed in the run up to Christmas and over the holidays.
+To broaden your choices, consider taking your children to see operettas and ballets.
 They are mostly colourful and easy to follow.
 Check the current Volksoper programme to see what’s on.

 Vienna Opera for Children.
 The children’s opera at the Vienna State Opera has its own venue at a former theatre a few minutes from the main building.
 This is the only permanent opera for kids world wide in which children perform alongside professional opera singers and dancers.
 The venue has around 250 seats.
 I definitely recommend this opera for children aged six to eleven years.
 Most of the compositions are bespoke for children or are adaptations of operas for kids.
 Tickets sell out quickly, especially during the holiday season.

 My tip: Go for a children’s opera on the main stage, or look for a regular ballet or suitable opera to visit with your kids.
 More in booking opera tickets.

 Vienna Opera for Children.
 Our brand new concert hall Musikzentrum Augarten at baroque Augarten has a few children’s opera performances in their schedule.
 Most of these productions are made by the Vienna Boys Choir or their high school next door.

 Vienna Opera For Children: Marionettes